JBaptisteAll/JBaptisteAll/README.md

 - 👋 Hi, my name is Jean-Baptiste
 - I’m interested to become a data analyst.
-  I’m currently working on my SQL skills, and I'm developing my knowledge on Excel, The next step for me is to soon learn Tableau, Power Bi and then Python
+  I’m currently working on my SQL skills, and I'm developing my knowledge on Excel, learning Tableau, Power Bi and Python
 - 📫 You can reach me by E-mail at jb.allombert@gmail.com

 <!---